 B. PONTIUS PILATE

-Another fascinating discovery concerns Pontius Pilate.
-The New Testament authors tell us he was the Roman governor of Judea at the time of Jesus who oversaw Jesus’ trial and then sentenced Him to death by crucifixion (Matthew 27:2; Luke 3:1).
+The New Testament tells us that Pontius Pilate was the Roman governor of Judea at the time of Jesus who oversaw Jesus’ trial and then sentenced Him to death by crucifixion (Matthew 27:2; Luke 3:1).
 Was Pilate a legendary figure?
 No.

 In 1961, a team of Italian archaeologists was digging in Caesarea, on the shore of the beautiful Mediterranean Sea in Israel.
 While clearing away the sand and overgrowth from the jumbled ruins of a Roman theater, these archaeologists made an astonishing find.
 They uncovered a limestone block that bore an inscription in Latin dating to the early part of the first century that mentioned “Pontius Pilate, Prefect of Judea.”
 This inscription verifies that Pontius Pilate was an actual historical person, that he reigned in the same position ascribed to him by the Gospels, and as prefect, he would have had the authority to condemn or pardon Jesus, just as the Gospel accounts report.

 C. FIRST-CENTURY CRUCIFIXION

 Another discovery helped to verify the reality of crucifixion in Israel in the first century.
-According to the Bible, Jesus’s hands or wrists were nailed to the cross (John 20:25).
+According to the Bible, Jesus’ hands or wrists were nailed to the cross (John 20:25).
 But at one time, critics said crucifixions with nails never took place in Israel in the first century.
 No evidence of any crucified victim had ever been uncovered in Israel—so skeptics and scholars dismissed the Gospels’ accounts as either imagined or inaccurate.
 Well, critics of the Bible were shown to be wrong again in 1968 when a crew of builders accidentally discovered an ancient Jewish cemetery in Jerusalem.
 It contained the remains of several men killed during the Jewish revolt against Rome in approximately AD 70.
 One of the bone ossuaries contained the skeleton of a young man and an inscription of the man’s name (Yohanan Ben Ha’galgol).